 Dan and Eugene Levy’s beloved series Schitt’s Creek wrapped its sixth and final season in early April, leaving a wig-sized hole in viewers’ hearts.
 The bittersweet conclusion included all the feels: David and Patrick said “I do,” Alexis embarked on a solo move to New York City, and Moira and Johnny hit the road to California to film the Sunrise Bay revival.
 In light of the series’ end, we’ve compiled a list of 21 shows to watch to fill the Schitt’s Creek void.
 While the lack of delightful Schitt’s Creekisms — like Annie Murphy’s “Ew, David!” and Catherine O’Hara’s “bebe” (in lieu of “baby”) — will sadly be absent, these TV alternatives run parallel to the themes of family and love prevalent in the offbeat Canadian comedy.

 With Kim’s Convenience, for example, viewers get that same Canadian sitcom flair.
 Much like Schitt’s Creek, the series follows a Korean-Canadian family of four and the misadventures of running a convenience store filled by eccentric patrons.
 With Shameless, the show’s patriarch and six children deal with familial dysfunction that recalls the dysfunction of the Roses.
 With One Day at a Time, the series’ family of four led by an independent single mother (and her own strong-willed mother) recall the resilience of the Roses.

-Are you in desperate need of another binge-session to tide you over until 2020?
-Much like Schitt’s Creek, these 21 options put family — or, those who become family — front and center in hilarious or insightful ways.
-Whether a comedy or a drama or everything in between, these streaming options all accommodate the heart (and silliness) that we all fell in love with in Schitt's Creek.
+Like Schitt’s Creek, these 21 options put family — or, those who become family — front and center in hilarious and insightful ways.
+Whether a comedy or a drama or everything in between, these shows all have the heart (and silliness) that we all fell in love with in Schitt's Creek.